Interior Architecture and Design MA

 - Work-Based Learning (option)

-If you're a part-time student, you'll take the same units over 2 years – with your first year of study focusing solely on the Practice and Theory units.
+If you're a part-time student, you'll take the same modules over 2 years – with your first year of study focusing solely on the Practice and Theory modules.

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.